tytydraco/yessleep/out/The_Tower.md

 "Open the door, Aaron."
 "Open the door, Aaron."
 "Open the door, Aaron."
 Open-"

 I took a rubber mallet i had by the door and smashed the radio in two swings.
 The sound of the metal breaking was hardly over before i could hear her.
 "Open the door, Aaron."
 She was outside.
-In my peripherals, i could see through the window on the door that something that was standing there, staring at me.
+In my peripherals, i could see through the window on the door that something was standing there, staring at me.
 I was about to look before a cheap Walkman beside my radio turned on, the voice grating through the static.
 "Do not."

 I refrained from looking at the door.
 I calmly walked over to the table and sat down.
 I opened the back of the Walkman and confirmed what i remembered.
 It had no batteries.
 Regardless, not even having to press the button to speak, I asked.